raku-community-modules/Testo/README.md

 The Artistic License 2.0.
 See the `LICENSE` file included in this distribution for complete details.

-Some portions of this software may be based on or re-use code of of `Test.pm6` module shipped with
+Some portions of this software may be based on or re-use code of `Test.pm6` module shipped with
 [Rakudo 2107.04.03](http://rakudo.org/downloads/rakudo/), © 2017 by The Perl
 Foundation, under The Artistic License 2.0.